n1shantshrivastava/two-framework/README.md

 =======

 	- It should define in route.conf.php
+	- Routing can be done by three ways
+	- First:(Normal url)
-	- Syntax for it
+	    Syntax for adding new route is

 		$route[]=array('method'=>'get','path'=>'/','action'=>'Main~index');

+		Here,
 		method can be get,post
 		path should be start from '/'
-		action contain controller_name~method_name
+		action should be controller_name~method_name
+	- Second:(Smart url)
+	    Syntax for adding new route is

+		$route[]=array('method'=>'get','path'=>'/profile/[id]','action'=>'Main~profile');

+       Here,
+	   method type can be get,post
+	   path can be anything which start from '/'
+	   In path, the last part should be in square bracket containing a variable name The variable can be accessible in method by respective global array means If method type is get then $_GET and If method type is post then $_POST action should be controller_name~method_name
-	- You can call a request which are not configured but has perfect controller name and method name like as follows
+	-Third:(Direct url) You can call a request which are not configured but has perfect controller name and method name like as follows

 		eg.1) /User
 				- It will try to call index method of UserController